textwire/textwire.nvim/README.md

 # Textwire Neovim Plugin
 Neovim plugin for Textwire syntax highlighting support.

-> [!NOTE]
+> [!NOTE] Give us a Star
-Hopefully support for this parser will be upstreamed by editors soon.
+> Hopefully support for this parser will be upstreamed by editors soon.
 At the moment, it must be integrated manually.
+In the future we'll not need this block when this plugin will be a part Mason. **We need at least 100 starts** on [Textwire](https://github.com/textwire/textwire) repository to contribute to Mason

 ## Installation
 ### [lazy.nvim](https://github.com/folke/lazy.nvim)
-Create a file `textwire.lua` in your `/lua/plugins` directory inside neovim configurations:

 ```lua
 return {